Tass Times in Tonetown

 Tass Times in Tonetown is an adventure game published by Activision in 1986.
 It was designed by Michael Berlyn and Muffy McClung Berlyn and programmed by Rebecca Heineman of Interplay (credited as Bill Heineman) in cooperation with Brainwave Creations.

-Tass Times was released for the Atari ST, Amiga, Commodore 64, Apple II, Apple IIGS, Macintosh, and IBM PC compatibles.
+Tass Times was released for the Atari ST, Amiga, Commodore 64, Apple II, Apple IIGS, Mac, and IBM PC compatibles.
 It was the first commercial game for the IIGS.

 Plot

 The plot of the game involves the player getting sucked into Tonetown, a surreal alternate world seemingly based on a distillation of 1980s culture, with overtones of punk and new wave culture (such as pink hair, etc.).
 The word "Tass" in the title refers to an adjective used within the parallel world of Tonetown.
 Its basic meaning is somewhat akin to "cool" or "hip".
 Game designer Michael Berlyn gives the following source for the word:

 The game's narrative begins with the player character inside a cabin belonging to "Gramps", a relative and inventor who has gone missing.
 While searching the cabin, the player activates one of Gramps' latest inventions: a device that resembles an electronically powered hoop.
 Gramps' pet dog, Spot, jumps through the active hoop and disappears.
 The player follows him and is transported to the mysterious Tonetown world alongside Spot, discovering that "Spot", in this world, is not only sentient and capable of speech but is actually a celebrity resident named "Ennio the Legend".
 Ennio travels along with the player, providing commentary and advice as well alerting the player to danger.

 The player learns that Gramps' mysterious disappearance extends even into the Tonetown world, and may have been arranged by the villainous Franklin Snarl.
 Snarl, a surreal combination of a pig, a raccoon and (most obviously) a crocodile, is a ruthless business magnate.
 He is also a murderously hostile Tonetown nativist, openly violent to most "tourists" (foreigners) he encounters.
 His negative effects on the local culture had begun to attract media attention against him, culminating in the disappearance of Gramps.